-Besides using the difference-data on tightening and loosening directly from the database (indicated DMPP, the change in macroprudential policy), we have also cumulated the observations into levels from the start of the dataset in 1990 (indicated MPP, the stance of macroprudential policy), following the approach of Bergant et al (2020) working with this dataset.
+Besides using the difference-data on tightening and loosening directly from the database (indicated DMPP, the change in macroprudential policy), we have also cumulated the observations into levels from the start of the dataset in 1990 (indicated MPP, the stance of macroprudential policy), following the approach of Bergant et al. [18] working with this dataset.
 Thereafter, we annualized the data in line with the frequency of the banking data.
 Besides giving an indicator of policy tightening or loosening as provided in the database (DMPP), we thus provide an approximate measure of the stance and stringency of macroprudential regulation at each point in time (MPP), with a higher index showing a tighter stance.

-As noted by Meuleman and Vander Vennet (2020), cumulation is important since macroprudential measures can have effects not just initially but also subsequently, not least since it cannot be shown at what point the policy is binding (Cerutti et al (2017) and Akinci and Olmstead-Rumsey (2018)).
-Cumulative measures are also less likely to be subject to issues of endogeneity, as they are mostly predetermined (Bergant et al 2020).
-The cumulated and policy-action measures of macroprudential policies, respectively, can be seen as parallel to the monetary policy measures on the level and difference of the interest rate (showing the policy stance and tightening/easing, respectively).
-Extending the baseline, the estimation equation for
+As noted by Meuleman and Vander Vennet [43], cumulation is important since macroprudential measures can have effects not just initially but also subsequently, not least since it cannot be shown at what point the policy is binding Cerutti et al. [23] and Akinci and Olmstead-Rumsey [7]).
+Cumulative measures are also less likely to be subject to issues of endogeneity, as they are mostly predetermined [18].
+The cumulated and policy-action measures of macroprudential policies, respectively, can be seen as parallel to the monetary policy measures on the level and difference of the interest rate (showing the policy stance and tightening/ easing, respectively).
+Extending the baseline, the estimation equation for testing macroprudential policies is thus as follows, where as for monetary policy, we enter the macroprudential policy as a current level, a current difference and a lagged difference: